vaibhav1284/CarND-LaneLines-P1/writeup_template.md

 **Finding Lane Lines on the Road**

 This project was developed in python using openCV libraries in jupyter notebook.
-The code uses predefined functions to achieve the project goals.
+The code uses predefined and custom functions to achieve the project goals.

 <img src="test_images/solidYellowCurve2.jpg" width="480" alt="Image3" />